-(b) the regulatory mechanisms that control gene expression at the transcriptional level, post-transcriptional level and post-translational level

-To include control at the,
+(b) the regulatory mechanisms that control gene expression at the transcriptional level, posttranscriptional level and post-translational level To include control at the:

-- transcriptional level: lac operon, and transcription factors in eukaryotes. - post-transcriptional level: the editing of primary mRNA and the removal of introns to produce mature mRNA. - post-translational level: the activation of proteins by cyclic AMP.
+- transcriptional level: lac operon, and the general role of transcription factors in eukaryotes (Learners are not required to recall specific transcription factors) - post-transcriptional level: the editing of primary mRNA and the removal of introns to produce mature mRNA - post-translational level: the activation of proteins by cyclic AMP.

-(c) the genetic control of the development of body plans in different organisms the role of Hox genes in controlling body plan development.
+(c) the genetic control of the development of body plans in different organisms the role of Hox genes (as a subset of Homeobox genes) in controlling body plan development.

-Homeobox gene sequences in plants, animals and fungi are similar and highly conserved
+The Homeobox gene sequences are similar and highly conserved in plants, animals and fungi, and are involved in regulating gene expression

 (d) the importance of mitosis and apoptosis as mechanisms controlling the development of body form.
-To include an appreciation that the genes which regulate the cell cycle and apoptosis are able to respond to internal and external cell stimuli e.g. stress.
+To include an appreciation that the genes which regulate the cell cycle and apoptosis are able to respond to internal and external cell stimuli.